 Years ago, the Flemish classical music channel Klara broadcasted a Bach cantata every Sunday early in the evening, and more specifically a cantata Bach had written for that day.
-Considering that all Sundays figure in the Lutheran liturgical calendar in Bach's time, and that he wrote at least one cantata for each of those Sundays, they had a wide collection to choose from.
+Considering that in the days of Johann Sebastian Bach every day on the Lutheran liturgical calendar was important, and that he wrote at least one cantata for every Sunday and so many other liturgical celebrations, Klara had a wide collection to choose from.

 I was immediately charmed by that notion - I already loved Bach's music and most certainly his cantatas, but to hear them on the day Bach had written them for I found truly inspiring.
 All of a sudden the parishioners of the Thomaskirche in Leipzig came to life: sweating in their heavy clothing during summer listening to Tue Rechnung!
 Donnerwort, BWV 168 (first performance 29 July 1725), or shivering from the cold but with warm harts during a performance of Christen, ätzet diesen Tag, BWV 63 on Christmas Day 1723.